-For students under 6 years please it depends on attention span as to when they may be ready for lessons.
-You may ask here if you are thinking your sibling is ready for lessons.
+Lessons are available for all levels ages 6 and up.
+For students under 6 years it depends on attention span as to when they may be ready for lessons.
+You may ask here if you have any questions about readiness.

-What Type of Piano do I need?
+What Type of Piano is required?

 Students also learn theory of music as foundation to harmony and musical structure.
 This is the science behind the music!

 Students will start with the basics of reading piano music to know how to get around the keys.
 Keyboard technique are simple chords and harmonies, rhythms and music theory.

 How to sign up: Once one is singing regularly and wishes to learn how to become a better singer, that’s when to sign up!

 Voice students will also need a small or large keyboard or piano for learning basic music reading, music theory and harmony.

 When teaching the basics, folk tunes and theater songs are emphasized.
 Once the basics are mastered the next step are vocal Opera techniques.
 This progression should allow a student to advance well beyond the ordinary singer, toward any style of music they choose!

 Vocal Opera techniques require stamina, dexterity and benefit everyone!
 Opera technique and harmonies of chord structures are rooted in early music.
 Once the foundations are mastered, styles of singing branch out from there.
 Contemporary singing styles such as pop and jazz are derivatives of early classical styles.

 The desire to play piano, or sing, then perform and please audiences is what everything is all about!
 Performing is what creates momentum to excel in music!
 With consistent practice and paying close attention to detail, all things are usually possible.